Johnstown, Pennsylvania: 20th century

 Professional ice hockey found a home in Johnstown, starting in 1941 with the Johnstown Blue Birds for one season and returning in 1950 with the Johnstown Jets.
 The Jets later hosted an exhibition game against Maurice Richard and the Montreal Canadiens on November 20, 1951.
 Newcomers to the town heard little about the tragic past.
 Johnstown proclaimed itself "flood-free", a feeling reinforced when Johnstown was virtually the only riverside city in Pennsylvania not to flood during Hurricane Agnes in 1972.

-The immediate post-World War II years mark Johnstown's peak as a steel maker and fabricator.
+The immediate post-World War II years marked Johnstown's peak as a steel maker and fabricator.
 At its peak, steel provided Johnstowners with more than 13,000 full-time, well-paying jobs.
 However, increased domestic and foreign competition, coupled with Johnstown's relative distance from its primary iron ore source in the western Great Lakes, led to a steady decline in profitability.
 New capital investment waned.
 Johnstown's mountainous terrain, and the resulting poor layout for the mills' physical plant strung along 11 mi of river bottom lands, compounded the problem.

-New regulations ordered by the EPA in the 1970s also hit Johnstown, with the aging Cambria plant (now Bethlehem Steel) especially hard.
-However, with encouragement from the steel company, the city fathers organized an association called Johnstown Area Regional Industries (JARI) and, within a year, raised $3 million for industrial development in the area.
+New regulations ordered by the EPA in the 1970s also hit Johnstown, with the aging Cambria plant (now Bethlehem Steel) hit especially hard.
+However, with encouragement from the steel company, city leaders organized an association called Johnstown Area Regional Industries (JARI) and, within a year, raised $3 million for industrial development in the area.
 Bethlehem Steel, which was the major contributor to the fund, committed itself to bringing new steelmaking technologies to Johnstown because they were impressed by the city's own efforts to diversify.

 Extensive damage from the 1977 flood was heavy and there was talk of the company pulling out.
 Again, the city won a reprieve from the company's top management, which had always regarded the Johnstown works with special affection because of its history and reputation.
 As the increasing amount of federal environmental regulations became more difficult to comply with and the issues with the aging manufacturing facilities grew more significant, and as steel companies began closing down plants all over the country, by 1982 it looked as if Johnstown had exhausted its appeals.
 By the early 1990s, Johnstown abandoned most of its steel production, although some limited fabrication work continues.